Living in Orlando

 Even the wealthy are out and about enjoying life, unlike in many areas of the world where they are locked away in Ivory Towers and only venture outdoors in armor plated cars with a bodyguard.
 In fact, safety is one of the reasons so many wealthy families are moving to Orlando.

-Schools are an important factor for many families buying a home in Orlando – to read about the different schools in your area of choice please use the following links:
+Schools are an important factor for many families buying a home in Orlando.
+Each county website has it’s own links to the huge choice of schools.

 Where to live in Orlando